-U.S. Department of Commerce Invests $711,000 to Support the Minority Business Development Initiative and Create Jobs in Charleston, South Carolina
+U.S. Department of Commerce Invests $789,724 to Expand an Entrepreneurial Training Program in Charleston, South Carolina

-WASHINGTON – Today, the U.S. Department of Commerce’s Economic Development Administration (EDA) is awarding a $711,000 grant to the South Carolina Association for Community Economic Development, Charleston, South Carolina, to support minority business owners and help create jobs through the Minority Business Development Initiative.
-This EDA grant will be matched with $180,000 in local investment.
+WASHINGTON – Today, the U.S. Department of Commerce’s Economic Development Administration (EDA) is awarding a $789,724 grant to Lowcountry Local First, Charleston, South Carolina, to support their Good Growth Program.

 About the U.S. Economic Development Administration (www.eda.gov)

 The mission of the U.S. Economic Development Administration (EDA) is to lead the federal economic development agenda by promoting competitiveness and preparing the nation's regions for growth and success in the worldwide economy.
 An agency within the U.S. Department of Commerce, EDA invests in communities and supports regional collaboration in order to create jobs for U.S. workers, promote American innovation, and accelerate long-term sustainable economic growth.